nuxt-modules/style-resources/README.md

 ## Setup

 - If not already present, add the dependencies you need for SASS/LESS/Stylus (depending on your needs)
-  - SASS: `yarn add sass-loader node-sass`
+  - SASS: `yarn add sass-loader sass`
   - LESS: `yarn add less-loader less`
   - Stylus: `yarn add stylus-loader stylus`
 - Add `@nuxtjs/style-resources` dependency using yarn or npm to your project (`yarn add -D @nuxtjs/style-resources`)